What is spousal maintenance?

 - Significant responsibilities for children that prohibit the ability to work;

 - If the nature and length of your previous relationship has impacted your income earning capacity (e.g. no longer being in the workforce or updating skills due to other familial responsibilities).

 “I’m entitled to the same lifestyle I had before”

 This is easily one of the biggest misconceptions about spousal maintenance we still hear.
-The whole purpose of any sort of spousal maintenance is needs based, not lifestyle based.
+The whole purpose of any sort of continuing maintenance is needs based, not lifestyle based.
 It is about whether, due largely to a previous relationship, one party is unable to support themselves on their own.

 Keep realistic about your maintenance expectations as separation brings on a change in circumstances.
 This will always create a difference in how you spend money or manage your finances.